Our History

 The Ladies Auxiliary

-The Ladies’ Auxiliary originated during the First World War when women were asked to help wounded Veterans returning home, and to provide supports for their families.
-When The Royal Canadian Legion was established in 1926, these women were a welcomed addition at Legion Branches as they continued the tradition of volunteering to support needy ex-service personnel, and to enrich the programs and activities of the Branch.
+The Ladies’ Auxiliary of the Great War Veterans Association originated after the First World War when women were asked to help wounded Veterans returning home, and to provide support for their families.
+When Canadian Legion was established in 1926, these women became a welcomed addition to Legion Branches as they continued the tradition of volunteering to support ex-service personnel, and to enrich the programs and activities of the Branch.

 Members of the Ladies’ Auxiliary support the aims and objects of The Royal Canadian Legion and today, they are a vital and integral part of the work of the Legion.
 Major contributors to the day-to-day life of Legion Branches, Ladies’ Auxiliaries provide financial and volunteer support to Legion programs.